Free ADU Lot Assessment

 A practical first answer

-Enough clarity to decide whether the project is worth pursuing, what could get in the way, and what direction makes the most sense.
+Enough clarity to decide whether the project is worth pursuing and what direction makes the most sense.

 High-level fit